-Manchester Community College’s Mentoring Programs can help you on your college journey.
-Mentors and mentees work together on the students’ academic and professional goals.
+Manchester Community College’s mentoring programs can help you on your college journey.
+Mentors and mentees work together on the student’s academic and professional goals.

 Brother-2-Brother and Sister-2-Sister

-The mission is to provide additional support, mentoring and encouragement to students, as they work towards their academic and professional goals.
-The Brother-2-Brother and Sister-2-Sister programs are committed to the personal, academic, social and cultural development of each member by:
+The Brother-2-Brother and Sister-2-Sister mentoring programs provide additional support, mentoring and encouragement to students as they work towards their academic and professional goals.

 Pathway to Academic Student Success

-For Brother-2-Brother or Sister-2-Sister mentoring, please contact:
+For information about the Brother-2-Brother or Sister-2-Sister mentoring programs, please contact:

 Sarah Perez, MSW